thake/logminer-kafka-connect/Readme.md

 Planned features:
 - More documentation :)
-- Providing primary keys as keys to the Kafka messages.
 - Reading schema changes from the Archive-Log.
 Currently the online catalog is used.
 See https://docs.oracle.com/cd/B19306_01/server.102/b14215/logminer.htm#i1014687 for more information.